jlinoff/pam/README.md

 The field _type_ explicitly describes the type of data that field holds like a "number" or a "phone" or an "email".
-Types are pre-defined and strictly enforced by javascript.
+Types are built in and strictly enforced by javascript.

 An example of the difference between a _name_ and a _type_ would be a field named "mobile" of type _phone_.
 The name describes _how_ it is used whereas the type describes _what_ the input type is which, in turn, dictates what user inputs are acceptable.
-A description of each pre-defined record field type can be found in the
+A description of each built in record field type can be found in the
 [Record Field Types](#record-field-types)
 section.